Newly Swissed Online Magazine

 Red Swiss Passport - Switzerland Passport

 Learning the language spoken in Switzerland?
 Hold my beer!
-This could be the bold statement of a soon-to-become Newly Swissed person.
+This could be a bold statement for anyone new to Switzerland.

 What's the language spoken in Switzerland?